michellexg/car-dealership-application/README.md

 * For Model select “Civic”, which you entered before
 * Return to Automobiles via the navbar, you will see your data in the table

-Select Service Appointment on the navbar
-* Select the Add Technician button
-	* For Name enter “Mike Mechanic”
-	* For Employee Number enter “1”
-	* Return to the Service Appointment Page
-* Select the Create Appointment button
-	* For Vin enter “KL4CJFSB7FB096115”
-	* For Name enter “John Doe”
-	* For Date and Time enter “01/01/2024 08:00—
-	* For Reason enter “Flat Tire”
-	* For Technician select “Mike Mechanic”
-	* Return to the Service Appointment page and you will see your appointment logged in the table
-* Select Find Appointment
-	* In the VIN search bar enter ““KL4CJFSB7FB096115”
-	* Once you select Search, you will see your newly made appointment populate below

 Select Sales on the Navbar
 * Select the Add a Sales Person button
 	* Under Name enter “Sally Sales”